lipsworld/wp-opt-in/readme.txt

 Blind carbon copy.
 A receipient field for e-mail.
 Using it results in not revealing e-mail addresses between the recipients.

-= Where do I edit the title of the widget? =

-The widget configuration dialog can be found under the 'presentation' menu.

 = Why do the plugin mess up my theme when including it in the sidebar? =

 The options might be messed up.
 Try the default options: